elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channels_and_elm_ports.md

 ## Configuring Elm Ports

 The first step we need to take is to update the first line of code in our `Platformer.elm` file.
-We're going to add `port` at the very beginning to indicate that this module communicates with the outside world.
+We're going to add `port` at the beginning to indicate that this module communicates with the outside world.

 ```elm
 port module Games.Platformer exposing (main)